 The primary requirements for characterizing receiving drainages affected by discharges are identified in NMAC 20.6.4, which establishes water quality standards for surface waters and includes an anti-degradation policy.
-The discharge from the Roca Honda mine will enter an ephemeral drainage in the SE/4 SW/4 Section 16 and will flow southward to San Mateo Creek as shown in Figure 8-5.
+The discharge from the Roca Honda mine will enter an ephemeral drainage in the SE1/4 SW1/4 Section 16 and will flow southward to San Mateo Creek as shown in Figure 8-5.
+The proposed discharge will change the ephemeral nature of the flow regime.
+Portions of the drainage will change temporarily to a perennial regime during mine operations.
 Flow in the receiving part of San Mateo Creek is intermittent based on field observations, although the USGS mapped the stream as perennial in 1963.
 The potential for discharge to reach areas of intermittent or perennial flow constitutes a data need for the proposed discharge.
+RHR will perform a field survey to detail the classification of the reaches of San Mateo Creek as ephemeral, intermittent and perennial according to the criteria proposed in the draft "Hydrology Protocol for Determination of Ephemeral, Intermittent, and Perennial Waters," prepared by the SWQB of the NMED.